 The key to making sure you don’t overindulge when it comes to Christmas is being prepared.
 Lyre’s Non-Alcoholic Spirits have an extensive range of spirits which are easy to swap in for your normal tipple of choice.
-Even better, they are offering £10 off when you spend £80 or more, using code SODA10.

 We have picked out some our favourite Lyre’s Christmas drinks recipes to give you some inspiration.

 Nothing says Christmas more than eggnog and what better way to spice out the traditional festive drink than with some Lyre’s Non-Alcoholic American Malt.

 Simply add 60ml of American Malt to your favoured eggnog recipe and garnish with some chocolate for a festive drink that’s both naughty and nice.